rahulguin/CoveyTown/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+## Deploying new feature

+### Installation instructions

+This new upgraded version of Covey.Town doesn't have any extra installation features that you need to worry about.
+Just make sure to do an `npm install` in both the front-end and back-end, follow the steps for running locally and you should be all set.

+### Syncing with original repo

+This version of Covey.Town is built on top of the original repo.
+Hence, you would simply need to merge this repo with the original repo using the steps provided in [Activity 10.1](https://neu-se.github.io/CS4530-CS5500-Spring-2021/Activities/continuous-development).